 Treatment for Dental Cavities

 Fuller Dental offers a range of services to treat any stage of a tooth cavity.
-When caught early, tooth decay can be treated using a routine dental filling.
+When caught early, we can treat tooth decay using a routine dental filling.
 A dental filling is a common treatment used in our Burlington, NC dentist office.

-A dental filling can help restore a damaged tooth back to normal function and shape.
-We offer many types of fillings, including gold, amalgam, composite, and porcelain dental.
+A dental filling can help restore a damaged tooth to normal function and shape.
+We offer many fillings, including gold, amalgam, composite, and porcelain dental.
 One of our dentists will examine your teeth to determine which filling will work best for you.

 The dentist may recommend porcelain restoration for teeth with larger cavities, such as an inlay, onlay, or dental crown.
-A dental crown can be custom designed to color-match your natural teeth.
+We can custom-design a dental crown to color-match your natural teeth.
 It will help stabilize your tooth and protect it from further damage.

 If you have a severe toothache, you may need a root canal.
 This will remove the diseased tissue from inside the tooth.
 Treatment for tooth decay will vary depending on the progression of the decay.
 Visiting the dentist at least twice yearly allows for early diagnosis and conservative treatment.